ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/multiplication.md

   Given: The Calculator is ON .

   When:  The user enters two numbers and a '*' operator,
-         and result is exceeded.
+         and the result exceeds.

   Then:  The result is an error message that result has exceeded the range,
-         user is asked to try again and enter smaller numbers .
+         user need to try again and enter smaller numbers .

 Scenario: Zero value multiplication .